 Preparations before undergoing cataract surgery

-Before you undergo cataract surgery, your doctor will enquire from you if you have had a laser vision correction before and, if so, request to have your prescription.
+Before you undergo Cataract orange county surgery, your doctor will enquire from you if you have had a laser vision correction before and, if so, request to have your prescription.
 This information will help your doctor assess the exact intraocular lens implants for you.

 Your doctor will measure your eye length using an A-scan and your eye cornea curve through keratometry.
 The two measurements will help your doctor choose the right artificial eye implant for you.